isai7710/Linked_List/README.md

 12. **`to_string()`**: Converts the items of the list into a string representation.

 13. **`operator[](int index)`**: Accesses elements in the list by index.

+I plan on implementing more functions.
+If you have any feedback, let me konw!